-Familial, or hereditary, ATTR amyloidosis (AF).
+Familial, or hereditary, amyloidosis (AF).
 This is a rare form that is passed down through families.
-ATTR stands for the amyloid transthyretin (TTR) protein.
+It is caused by an abnormal amyloid transthyretin (TTR) protein, which is made in the liver.
 This protein is responsible for the most common forms of hereditary amyloidosis.

 While some types of amyloid deposits have been linked to Alzheimer's disease, the brain is rarely involved in systemic (body-wide) amyloidosis.

 Risk Factors for Amyloidosis